MrFudgeLord/MFL.Playbox.1/README.md

 This project includes a CMakeLists.txt file, so you can build it with CMake.
 This program requires the SDL3 DLL/shared library.

 You can simply run the executable by providing it a path to a cartridge file as the only argument.
-There isn't yet a tool to create cartridge files, but they're pretty simple: a byte defining the type of board, several bytes defining the components on that board, and the ROM/NVRAM contents.
+There isn't yet a tool to create cartridge files, but they're pretty simple: a byte for the version, a byte defining the type of board, several bytes defining the components on that board, and the ROM/NVRAM contents.